Design Engineering and Styling

 Design and Evaluation of Automotive Static Perceptual Quality

-This seminar is offered in China only and presented in Mandarin Chinese.
+This course is offered in China only and presented in Mandarin Chinese.
 Static perceptual quality is the term applied to the customer’s first impression of a car at the beginning of the buying process including how it looks, feels, and smells.
 This “first feeling” largely determines whether the customer continues through the purchase process.
-At present, OEMs have no systematic method for static perceptual quality in the whole vehicle design and development process, especially for the static pe…
+At present, OEMs have no systematic method for static perceptual quality in the whole vehicle design and development process, especially for the static per…

 Classroom